xilinshen/Reformer/README.md

 <div align="left">
 <h2> 📋 About <a name="about"></a></h2>
-Reformer (RNA-protein binding modeling with transformer) is a deep learning model designed for predicting protein-RNA binding affinity.
+<b>Reformer</b> (RNA-protein binding modeling with transformer) is a deep learning model designed for predicting protein-RNA binding affinity.
 The repository contains the trained model, training script, and the scripts for characterizing protein-RNA binding affinity and prioritizing mutations affecting RNA regulation.

-For instructions on training models for new organisms or using the pre-trained model, refer to the installation guide.
+For using the pre-trained model or training models for new RBP targets and cell lines, refer to the installation guide.

 <h2> 🔗 Methodology <a name="methodology"></a></h2>
 Reformer is a deep learning model that quantitatively characterizes RNA-protein binding affinity at single-base resolution using cDNA sequences.
 Reformer was motivated by the bidirectional encoder model.
 We developed Reformer based on a dataset comprising 225 eCLIP-seq experiments encompassing 155 RNA binding proteins (RBPs) across 3 cell lines.
 The individual peaks were combined into 511 bp sequences and tokenized into 3-mer representations.
 The corresponding eCLIP-seq target was incorporated at the sequence beginning.
 The transformer layer computed a weighted sum of representations for all sequence bases, enabling Reformer to refine predictions by incorporating information from relevant regions.
 Employing a regression layer for coverage prediction, Reformer outputs binding affinities for all bases.
 The model was trained to minimize the discrepancy between the predicted and actual binding affinity.